ondrejholecek/aws-templates/FortiGate/Unicast-HA/README.md

 ![Multi Zone HA (CloudFormation template)](fgt-ha-ap-multi-zone.png)

-CloudFormation Stack template is stored in EMEA TAC account.
+CloudFormation Stack template is stored in S3 in EMEA TAC account and it is not automatically synchronizing with this repository.
 In case somebody deletes it, [download it manually from here](fgt-ha-ap-multi-zone.json) and upload to CloudFormation as file.

 The parameters requested by CloudFormation Stack template are the same as for Single-zone setup, only instead of one parameter "Zone" there are two - "Zone1" and "Zone2".
 In "Zone1" first FortiGate and client VM are created and in "Zone2" only the second FortiGate is created.